-Favourited 1397 times
+Favourited 1737 times

 Hi, my name is Guido and with my family we live in the area where Mount Etna is the closest to the sea.

-Our farm consists of a few plots, all of them a few km close-by one another.
-My parents (Tury and Caterina), my sister (Chiara) and my grandma (Giuseppa-for everyone just “nonna”) live in one of these plots and the one we hang out at most: a nice, chaotic country house in the middle of a 3-acre grove; an old lemon orchard that my father has transformed into a fruit garden.
+My parents (Turi and Caterina), my sister (Chiara) and my grandma (Giuseppa-for everyone just “nonna”) live in one of these plots and the one we hang out at most: a chaotic country house in the middle of a 3-acre grove; an old lemon orchard that my father has transformed into a fruit garden.
 That is the place we commonly refer to and identify as “the farm”.
-Today, in this small piece of land, we hold something like 80 different varieties of plants and trees, half of which tropical and subtropical.
+Today, in that small piece of land, we hold something like 60 different edible varieties of plants and trees, half of which tropical and subtropical.
 The steady increase in biodiversity together with the non-entrepreneurial management method has in fact fostered the propensity to a number of virtuous aspects of agriculture leading us toward other closely related trends such as sustainable development and self-sufficiency.
 What had begun as a mere hobby, over time became a lifestyle.
 This also thanks to the many small farmer markets and purchase coops carried out in the area, where we delighted ourselves in raising our visitor’s awareness about the big issues of our time, drawing their attention with new and exotic products and in recent years also thanks to some international cultural exchange project.
-We are and have always been firmly against chemicals and have always been, even before becoming certified.
+We are and have always been firmly against chemicals and all kind of improper practices, even before becoming certified.
 We have two friendly dogs (Jaco and Bianca) and some chickens.
 I see many of you want to come to learn or improve Italian, you couldn’t choose a better place!
 Lots of Italian and dialect gibberish in the house (don’t forget my grandma), not to mention daily traditional Sicilian gestures and body-language :)

-I’ve been a volunteer myself; I’ve spent several months in the UK and Ireland to loosen up my tongue a bit.
+I’ve also been a volunteer myself.
+I’ve spent several months in the UK and Ireland to loosen up my tongue a bit.
 My wife is from Hong Kong, we are okay with Latin-based languages and generally curious about all languages.

-Help in the house
+Help around the house

 We believe 25 hours per week is a good match for room and board in exchange.
-Albeit generally in the morning, it is not rare to ask you to help us at a different time of the day or in different places (like in the house).
+Albeit generally in the morning, it is not rare to ask you to help us at a different time of the day or in different places.
 Our primary target of course will be everything involving the garden maintenance (weeding and cleaning, working the land, harvesting, maintaining and repairing, etc.).
 Some of our ever-going projects are the enlargement of our vegetable garden along with the improvement of the irrigation system and in our to-do list the start of a small plant nursery and greenhouse.